 In some cases, you’ll find that it’s time to reassess your marketing budget for next year or next month.
 By analyzing your performance metrics, you can shift your focus onto the channels generating the most ROI.

-Hire a Digital Marketing Agency to Analyze Your Metrics for You
+Hire a Content Marketing Agency Agency to Analyze Your Metrics for You

 If you don’t have the time or ability to create content or analyze the results, consider hiring a content marketing agency to do it for you.